lettucecfd/NATriuM/src/doc/INSTALL_HS.md

 **Note: On a server, you may need to specify the version of gfortran to 11.3**

-Check version of cmake and, if below 3.23, install directly:
+Check version of cmake (`cmake --version`) and, if below 3.23, install directly:
 ```
 cd $NATRIUM_BASE_DIR
 wget https://github.com/Kitware/CMake/releases/download/v3.25.3/cmake-3.25.3.tar.gz